AntonLesl/361P2/README.md

 which caused errors and prevented it from running.
 We adopted a debugging approach to identify the issues in the test class and resolve them.
 This helped us understand the challenges we were facing and enabled us to progress with the project.

+One of the big issues that we ran across was getting the tests to function properly.
+We understood that we were unable to modify any of the tests or the given method parameters.
+In the beginning we were getting an error due to the getState method returning the type State instead of NFAState which caused the tests to not be able to run.
+This error was caused by us using the IDE to add the unimplemented methods and not taking into account the extends and implements functionality in Java.
+This issue with the tests was easily solved by modifying the return type of getState to NFAState instead of State and for it to Override the method declared in it's supertype.
+This fixed the issues we were having with the inability to test properly.

 During the project, we found the concepts of max copies and implementing the bfs method unclear.
 To tackle this, we used condition statements in the debug methods to identify the areas we were not covering in our code,